 - It ensures that consultants work according to the standard goals of professional consultants.
 According to Block, the primary goals for any effective consultant are to work collaboratively with clients to ensure their current problems are understood, realistic options are identified, the problems are solved — and the clients can solve those problems themselves in the future.
 A primary working assumption includes that, for projects to be successful, clients must freely provide accurate information and maintain internal commitment to the project.
 That comes from their collaboration with the client.

-- It provides powerful means to identifying the real causes of the client’s problem.
+- It provides a powerful means to identify the real causes of the client’s problem.
 Organizations, like people, rarely struggle because of a missing piece of information.
 Rather, they struggle because they cannot see the situation any differently, they have conflicting feelings about it, or they are afraid to take any actions to address it.
 Therefore, consultants and clients need to work together to share their own perceptions about the problem.
 They need to have ongoing discussions about what to do about it and then come to suitable conclusions about what to do to solve it.
 The client needs to assign realistic accountabilities to take the necessary actions to solve it.

-- It ensures that plans remain relevant, realistic and flexible during change.
+- It ensures that plans remain relevant, realistic, and flexible during change.
 Plans are rarely implemented exactly as planned.
 Instead, changes inside and outside of the organization frequently cause the plans to be modified.
 Without the ongoing participation of clients in making realistic changes to the plans, it is not likely that the plans will remain relevant and realistic.

 - It ensures the most long-lasting solutions to the client’s problems.
 Long-lasting solutions to complex problems involve necessary changes to the structures and systems in the client’s organization, not just in inspiring and motivating its people.
-Changes are not incorporated without the strong, ongoing ownership, commitment and participation of clients.
+Changes are not incorporated without the strong, ongoing ownership, commitment, and participation of clients.
 That commitment requires their ongoing trust — the trust that comes from their continual collaboration with the consultant during the project.

 - It ensures continuous learning and improvements in consulting projects.
-Adults learn by applying new information to current and real-world situations, reflecting on the results of those applications and exchanging ongoing feedback with others about their new learning.
+Adults learn by applying new information to current and real-world situations, reflecting on the results of those applications, and exchanging ongoing feedback with others about their new learning.
 Projects provide a clinic for learning when the consultant and client collaborate together in the consulting project.

 They Should Be Involved in at Least Half of It